 Naming your service

-GDS have really clear guidelines on how to name your service.
+The Government Service Standard has really clear guidelines on how to name your service.

 Good service names:

 - are based on analytics and user research

 - don’t need to change when policy or technology changes